hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 }
 ```

-To create a channel with a Terraform-managed iteration.
+To create a channel with iteration assignment managed by Terraform.
 ```terraform
 resource "hcp_packer_channel" "staging" {
   name        = "staging"